Keeping you ahead of the deadline!

 When is the deadline to e-file form 1099-MISC to the IRS?

 For those choosing to e-file Form 1099-MISC, the deadline is extended.
-The deadline for e-filing Form 1099-MISC with the IRS is March 31st following the tax year.
+The deadline for e-filing Form 1099-MISC with the IRS is Monday, March 31st, 2025.
 E-filing can offer a more streamlined process, and the extended deadline provides additional time for those responsible for filing the form.

 When is the recipient deadline for Form 1099-MISC?

-Entities must furnish Form 1099-Misc to the recipients by January 31st following the tax year.
+Entities must furnish Form 1099-Misc to the recipients by Friday, January 31st, 2025.
 This gives recipients the information they need to complete their personal income tax returns.

 Form 1099-MISC Instructions